Alcohol Use Disorder Treatment

 Alcohol Use Treatment at Continuum

 Continuum Outpatient offers an intensive outpatient program (IOP) for treating mental health and substance use disorders, like alcohol use disorder, and is located in beautiful San Antonio, Texas.
 The curriculum is designed to help patients overcome their past trauma, prevent relapse, heal relationships, and learn skills that enhance their lives.
-We not only teach our patients, but we also help them change their habits by putting the skills they learn into everyday practice.
+We not only teach our patients, but help them change their habits by putting the skills they learn into everyday practice.

 Evidence-based methods and patient-centered care drive our curriculum.
 By using proven therapies, our programs give each patient the greatest chance for a positive outcome in recovery.
 To achieve this, we focus on one of the following topics in each week of the program: The Four Agreements, Brain Works, human relationships, trauma and growth, mindfulness, life skills, relapse prevention, boundaries and balance, self-care, and family roles.